CSS Alabama: Final cruise

-Of her 170 crew, the Alabama had 19 fatalities (9 killed and 10 drowned) and 21 wounded Kearsarge rescued the majority of the survivors, but 41 of Alabama's officers and crew, including Semmes, were rescued by John Lancaster's private British steam yacht Deerhound, while Kearsarge stood off to recover her rescue boats as Alabama sank.
-Captain Winslow was forced to stand by helplessly and watch Deerhound spirit away to England his much sought-after adversary, Captain Semmes, and his surviving shipmates.
-Semmes and all forty-one members of the Alabama's crew who boarded the Greyhound successfully made it to England.
+Of her 170 crew, the Alabama had 19 fatalities (9 killed and 10 drowned) and 21 wounded Kearsarge rescued most of the survivors, but 41 of Alabama's officers and crew, including Semmes, were rescued by John Lancaster's private British steam yacht Deerhound, while Kearsarge stood off to recover her rescue boats as Alabama sank.
+Captain Winslow had to stand by and watch Deerhound spirit his adversary away to England.
+Semmes and the 41 crew members successfully reached England.
 Semmes eventually returned to the Confederacy and became a Confederate admiral in the last weeks of the war.

 The sinking of Alabama by Kearsarge is honored by the United States Navy with a battle star on the Civil War campaign streamer.